 When it comes to breaking your goal(s) down into actionable steps a planner is hugely helpful!
 I like ones that have monthly goal setting and reflections areas so you keep your 2020 goals in sight as the year progresses!

 Set Rewards to Keep You Motivated and Progressing

 Who doesn’t like a gold star for finishing a goal?
 I like to build small rewards into big goals like a mani-pedi for losing 10 pounds or paying off a certain amount of debt or staying sugar-free for a month.
 Here are 155 great ideas for rewarding yourself!
 You can also challenge someone and have a consequence for the loser…like the first one to drink pop has to donate $100 to the other person’s charity of choice or fold the laundry for a month.
 Just remember in this to have FUN and enjoy the journey!
 This will also help determine what types of things motivate you and you can incorporate them into other goals and challenges.

+A new year is a new chance to reflect on the past and make plans and goals for the future.
 It is definitely worth it to take the time to set thoughtful and achievable goals AND the steps to reach them!
-Feel free to use these worksheets to help your goal planning for the new year be more intentional and focused!
+Don’t forget to print your goal setting worksheet to help your goal planning for the new year be more intentional and focused than ever!